-When an hour has passed, top the cheesecakes with your favourite homemade jam.
+Just before serving, top the cheesecakes with your favourite homemade jam.
 (That’s the third secret.
 Use homemade jam.
 By doing so, you can once again control the sweetness and keep this dessert your own.
 You can find my homemade jam recipe under the recipes menu.)
-Once you have topped with the jam, (again, using the cutting board and the tapping technique to spread the jam evenly) place the seals and lids on the jars and place them back into the refrigerator.
-If you can, and you should, wait at least two hours for the dessert to set.
-Then, grab a spoon and dig in!

 - 1 teaspoon cinnamon